 You can try to go it alone, but it's worth it to improve your revenue through better SEO.

-It's a hotly debated question among the Business.com community.
+Should your business hire an SEO expert?
+It's a hotly debated question among the business.com community.
 We found answers.

 The rudiments of good SEO are relatively easy to grasp, but it takes a lot of experience and expertise to be a master.
 There are plenty of resources to support your SEO efforts, though, including courses and tools, many of them free.
-Or you can hire a outside expert.
+You can also hire a outside expert.

 Can you truly do it yourself?